How to translate Hestia theme using TranslatePress?

 Next, in the Add Languages section, add a new language to your website.

 👉 The free version of TranslatePress allows you to add one additional language.
-If you need more than that, you can upgrade to the paid version, which will let you translate your Hestia site to unlimited languages.
+If you need more than that, you can upgrade to the paid version, which will let you translate your Hestia site into unlimited languages.

 The other settings on this page are all optional, but you can go through them to get a better idea of what’s possible in TranslatePress.